-It does cost to get in (anything from 500 to 2,000 rupees depending on the party).
+It does cost to get in!
+The cost is anywhere from 500 to 2,000 rupees depending on the party.
 Most of the amazing trance parties here are a little expensive.
-The DJ’s here are not just some random people, they are internationally known amazing trance DJ’s and some people travel here just to see their favorites perform.
+The DJ’s here are not just some random people, they are internationally known, amazing trance DJ’s and some people travel here just to see their favorites perform.

 HillTop is up on the big hill in Vagator before you turn to go toward the cliff (Thalassa, Antares, etc).
 It’s been around since 1976!

 2. Shiva Valley